JonMallozzi/tutorialFollowOrCheatSheets/gitCheatSheat.md

 1. **cloning:** <br/>
 use git clone url to get a repo off of github if its not already on your machine
 1. **make a branch:**
-use git branch name to make a new branch so that master is not changed
+use git branch name to make a new branch so that current working code in master is safe and backup and there is a new safe enviroment to code and make changes
+1. **switch to new branch:** <br/>
+switch to the new branch with git checkout nameOfBranch
 1. **add commit push forerver to branch**
-1. **commit to master** <br/>
+1. **merge to master** <br/>
-when a big update is good ready and the code needs to be finally on a new version comitt to master
+when a big update is good,ready and the code needs to be finally on a new version use git merge master to add the branch to master

 * repeat this process until the project is done